genusslicht/AO3Skin/README.md

    - Check: "Parent skin only"
    - Add the previously created tablet skin as parent
    - Choose media: `only screen and (max-width: 42em)`
+4. (optional) Create light / dark mode skin
+   - Name: `<your-username> My Skin (light / dark)` (choose the one that isn't your default mode)
+   - Paste the light or dark theme skin of your choice
+   - Choose media: `(prefers-color-scheme: light / dark)`
-4. Create the master skin
+5. Create the master skin
    - Name: `<your-username> My Skin`
-   - Paste the theme css you want to use
+   - Paste the theme css you want to use (different to step 4.!)
-   - Add previously created mobile skin
+   - Add the previously created skin in the same order as parent skins
-   - Choose media: `screen`
+   - optional: add light / dark mode skin
+   - Choose media: `screen` (or if you choose to do step 4., pick the other one of `(prefers-color-scheme: light / dark)` option now!)
-5. Save and hit "Use" :)
+6. Save and hit "Use" :)

 ## Variables